 And you know I stopped at Love’s on my way back home for fresh coffee and creamers I could digest.

-About 30 minutes north on I-5, I stopped in Kettleman City for a quick break.
-The big attraction in KC had plenty of patrons, a good thing considering these are COVID times.
-If I wasn’t trying to get back to the Bay before dark, I would have stayed and played; perhaps another time.
+Still on interstate 5, about 30 minutes north of Lost Hills, I stopped in Kettleman City for a quick break.
+Below is a picture of the big attraction in Kettleman City and there were plenty of patrons, a good thing considering these were COVID times.
+If I wasn’t trying to get back to the Bay before dark, I would have stayed and played; perhaps I will another time.

 Driving in the late afternoon, with nothing to focus on, I watched how the movement of the sun changed the colors of the sky and clouds.
 First, everything took on a pink hue, a pink road, pink cars, pink trees, as if the entire landscape was under a pink filter.
 As time went on, the sky appeared like a rainbow.
 The horizon was red, then above that, it transitioned into orange and yellow.
 A streak of green across a bright white cloud above which the sky became blue and then indigo.